Dawson Creek Jr. Canucks

 The Dawson Creek Kodiaks are a Junior "B" Ice Hockey team based in Dawson Creek, British Columbia, Canada.
 They are members of the North West Junior Hockey League (NWJHL).
-They play their home games at Dawson Creek Memorial Arena.
+They played their home games at Dawson Creek Memorial Arena until the end of the 2024-2025 season.
+They moved to playing all home games at the Ovintiv Events Centre beginning in the 2025-2026 season.
 The team was known as the Dawson Creek Jr. Canucks from 1994 to 2021, but adopted the current name ahead of the 2021-22 season.